SalishSeaCast/docs/particles/ariane.rst

       Condition 1 must always be satisfied.
 Condition 2 must also be satisfied if any inital time index :kbd:`fl` is greater than 0.5.

-      Additionally, even if both conditions hold, please ensure that nb_out is less than or equal to lmt-fl.
+      Additionally, even if both conditions hold, please ensure that nb_out is less than or equal to lmt-max(fl).

 Next, we specify both horizontal components of velocity under the sections **ZonalCrt** and **MeridCrt**.
 You can also input the vertical velocity component (recommended if using NEMO data) under **VertiCrt** or Ariane can compute it using the horizontal components.
 There is also the option of specifying temperature, salinity, and density in the sections **Temperat**, **Salinity**, and **Density** respectively.